-He went to a Black Lives Matter protest in Phoenix—and ended up in ICE custody
+He went to a Black Lives Matter protest in Phoenix—and ended up in ICE custody.

 He’ll have to check in with ICE, continue wearing the ankle monitor, and hire a lawyer to help him navigate what’s next.
 He fears that he may miss something and, because of a simple bureaucratic error, “they’re going to straight-up deport me for that.”
 Plus, if the charges from the protest aren’t dismissed, it could mean losing DACA and the protection from deportation that goes with it.
 (That same weekend a judge in Phoenix found that there was no probable cause for most of the more than 100 arrests from the night Montes Cuevas was arrested.)

 “It was something historic, so in a way I do not regret it,” Montes Cuevas told me when I asked if he wished he hadn’t gone to the protest.
-“But as much as I would like to protest—especially given my situation now seeing how unjust this all was—I would like to go, but I’m going to have to think about it twice.
+“But as much as I would like to protest—especially given my situation now seeing how unjust this all was—I would like to go, but I’m going to have to think about it twice.”

 “I would love to tell people to be as free as Americans, to do what we feel is right, like protest, but it’s a scary situation.”